Author of The Blackout Book and the online course Bloom Where You’re Planted

 Although things are beginning to change, it wasn’t so long ago that girls were raised to always be polite, accommodating, and “nice” to others.
 After all, nobody wanted to be considered rude or a “b*tch” so we were conditioned to be pleasant even if our warning bells were going off.

 This did us an enormous disservice.
 After spending your entire life trying to be courteous, it can be incredibly difficult to deal with people in a more assertive manner.
 And to make matters worse, our upbringings set us up to have a lack of trust in our own judgment.
+How can we tell if that person is really following us or if it’s just a coincidence?

 All of this can combine to put women at a distinct disadvantage when trying to figure out how to respond to a potential threat.